vserova/book/pages/ch_style.md

 Doxygen documentation is a valuable tool for software developers, as it automatically creates comprehensive cross-referencing of modules, namespaces, classes, and files.
 It creates inheritance diagrams, collaboration diagrams, header dependency graphs, and documents each class, struct, union, interface, define, typedef, enum, function, and variable (see the NCBI C++ Toolkit [Doxygen browser](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/)).
 However, developers must write meaningful comments to get the most out of it.

 Doxygen-style comments are essentially extensions of C/C++ comments, e.g. the use of a triple-slash instead of a double-slash.
-Doxygen-style comments refer to the entity following them by default, but can be made to refer to the entity preceding them by appending the ‘<span class="nctnt ncbi-code">\<</span>’ symbol to the comment token (e.g. ‘<span class="nctnt ncbi-code">///\<</span>’).
+Doxygen-style comments refer to the entity following them by default, but can be made to refer to the entity preceding them by appending the ‘`<`’ symbol to the comment token (e.g. ‘`///<`’).

 Doxygen commands are keywords within Doxygen comments that are used during the document generation process.
-Common commands are <span class="nctnt ncbi-code">@param</span>, <span class="nctnt ncbi-code">@return</span>, and <span class="nctnt ncbi-code">@sa</span> (i.e. ‘see also’).
+Common commands are `@param`, `@return`, and `@sa` (i.e. ‘see also’).

-Please do not use superfluous comments, such as ‘<span class="nctnt ncbi-code">/// Destructor</span>’.
-Especially do not use the same superfluous comment multiple times, such as using the same ‘<span class="nctnt ncbi-code">/// Constructor</span>’ comment for different constructors!
+Please do not use superfluous comments, such as ‘`/// Destructor`’.
+Especially do not use the same superfluous comment multiple times, such as using the same ‘`/// Constructor`’ comment for different constructors!

 Please see the [Doxygen manual](http://www.stack.nl/~dimitri/doxygen/manual.html) for complete usage information.
 More information can also be found in the chapter on [Toolkit browsers](ch_browse.html).